If you’re trying to improve movement during stroke rehabilitation, then these stroke recovery tools can help.

 4. TENS Therapy Unit

-Electrical stimulation (or TENS therapy) is a great way to boost movement improvement after stroke.
+Electrical stimulation (or TENS therapy) is a great way to boost movement after stroke.
 The electrical stimulation helps boost neuroplasticity and rewire your brain.

 TENS therapy is only effective when you use it in conjunction with rehab exercise, so don’t forget that essential step!
+Your therapist should help you with learning how to use this device safely.

 FitMi is our full-body home therapy device that helps get your whole body moving.
 Our customers have experienced rapid movement improvement with FitMi.